Spirit2898/MD-test/README.md

 4. Insurance of aircraft owned or operated by a surplus lines coverage must be initialed by or bear manufacturers of aircraft, or aircraft operated in the name of the surplus lines broker who procured it scheduled interstate flight, or cargo of the aircraft, and have stamped upon it, in 10-pt or larger, boldface or against liability, other than workers’ compensation and employer’s liability, arising out of the ownership,  type, the following: maintenance, or use of the aircraft.

-## LICENSED BY NOR UNDER THE JURISDICTION OF OTHER COMMENTS OR REQUIREMENTS:
+## “THIS INSURANCE CONTRACT IS ISSUED BY A NON-ADMITTED INSURER WHICH IS NOT LICENSED BY NOR UNDER THE JURISDICTION OF OTHER COMMENTS OR REQUIREMENTS:

 1. The onus is on broker to satisfy himself or herself that